Security-Onion-Solutions/securityonion-docs/performance.rst

 CPU Affinity/Pinning
 --------------------

 For best performance, CPU intensive processes like Zeek, Suricata, and Snort should be pinned to specific CPUs.
+In most cases, you'll want to pin to the same CPU that your sniffing NIC is bound to.

 | For Zeek, use the ``pin_cpus`` setting in ``/opt/bro/etc/node.cfg``:
 | https://docs.zeek.org/en/stable/configuration/#using-pf-ring